Why is petting a dog therapeutic?

 For children who are desperate to play with a big-eyed, bouncy puppy, this can be a frightening experience.
 In the worst case, a stressed or cornered canine can cause injury, which could be severe.

-Responsible owners know to keep their pets away from excited small people, and to get dog insurance with third party liability just in case their hound gets carried away and causes injury or damage.
+Responsible owners know to keep their pets away from excited small people, and to get a dog insurance policy with third party liability just in case their hound gets carried away and causes injury or damage.

 With proper care, though, you and your kids can enjoy the calming effects of petting a playful pooch in safety.